How Trees Add Value

 - One mature canopy tree absorbs enough carbon and releases enough oxygen to sustain two humans.

-While it is still National Garden Week, take a stroll around your yard and find the perfect spot for a tree.
+So take a stroll around your yard and find the perfect spot for a tree.
 Then spend your summer months selecting just the right variety.
 Autumn is the right time to plant, so by November, you’ll have the spot and tree picked out and ready to buy and plant.